 '''

 solomon : Person 'king solomon' 'King Solomon' @solomonChair

 isHim = true

 isProperName = true

 posture = sitting

-:
+;

 '''

 Okay, so you think a study is a bit of an anachronism in a tenth-century BCE palace; you're probably right, but then where did Solomon sit around while he was getting all that wisdom?
 The Baaras root, by the way, will be used for its exorcistic properties.
-In the mean time, let's add another chair, this time in the cabin of our ship:
+In the meantime, we already have another chair, the one in the cabin of our ship:

 '''

-cabinChair : Chair 'padded chair/cushion' 'chair' @greatCabin
+cabinChair : Chair 'padded chair/cushion' 'chair' @deskRear

 "It's a fine wooden chair with a round back and a padded cushion. "

 initSpecialDesc = "A wooden chair sits behind the desk. "

 bulk = 10

 weight = 7

-:
+;

 '''